How dirt cones form on glaciers: field observation, laboratory experiments and modeling: Results

 In our field observations, only the evolution of the total height $H$ with time (and therefore with $z_\mathrm{ice}=v_\mathrm{ice}\, t$) was accessible and is plotted in Fig.~\ref{fig5}.
-In numerical simulations and lab experiments, all quantities $h$, $e_\mathrm{t}$ and $H$ could be monitored: Figs.~\ref{fig6} and \ref{fig7} show $H(z_\mathrm{ice})$ and $e_\mathrm{t}(h)$ for different initial pile shapes.
+In numerical simulations and laboratory experiments, all quantities $h$, $e_\mathrm{t}$ and $H$ could be monitored: Figs.~\ref{fig6} and \ref{fig7} show $H(z_\mathrm{ice})$ and $e_\mathrm{t}(h)$ for different initial pile shapes.
 All these data qualitatively display the same behavior: first, the growth rate of the cone height $\mathrm{d}H/\mathrm{d}z_\mathrm{ice}$ is maximum during the transient regime.
 For the largest initial radius, this rate keeps a constant value for a little while, meaning that the height first evolves linearly.
 This is particularly visible on the field data.
-In this first stage, in the lab and in the simulations, the thickness at the summit, $e_\mathrm{t}$, diminishes only slightly ($\lessapprox 10 \%$).
+In this first stage, in the laboratory and in the simulations, the thickness at the summit, $e_\mathrm{t}$, diminishes only slightly ($\lessapprox 10 \%$).
 Once the cone regime is reached, the growth rate of the cone strongly decays, while the granular cover on top quickly thins down.
 At long times (\textit{i.e.}, for $v_\mathrm{ice}\,t \gg R_0$), we observe in the field experiments (red markers in Fig.~\ref{fig5}) and in the simulations (blue line in Fig.~\ref{fig7}b) that the growth rate tends to zero.
 This corresponds to a cone that dynamically keeps the same shape and size while its internal ice is melting at the same rate as the bare ice surface.
+In the laboratory experiments, this last regime is not accessible due to the limited size of the ice blocks.